Radiation Therapy

 If you’re facing radiation therapy, it’s normal to feel worried or scared about going through treatment and the side effects you may have.
 Many people have been where you are today.
 They had the same fears.
 They’ve gone through breast cancer treatment and are living their lives.

-You can also talk with your health care providers about how you’re coping.
-They care about your overall well-being and can help you find ways to improve it.
-In addition to suggesting a support group, they may connect you to another member of your health care team, such as a social worker or patient navigator, for support.
-They may also refer you to a counselor.
+You can also talk with your health care providers about how you’re feeling.
+They care about your overall well-being and want to help.
+They may connect you to a mental health provider on your health care team, such as a social worker, for emotional support.

 Emotional health after radiation therapy